-A bamboo entrance to a beautiful garden in architectural landscape
+A bamboo entrance to a beautiful garden in an architectural landscape

-Not quite like the other temples, the entrance is gated with bamboos which are blended in with the surrounding greenery.
-Look out for the gate opening to stone staircase leading up to the garden and main building.
-When at the main building, take off your shoes and approach the counter to pay for the entrance fee.
+Unlike other temples, the entrance is gated with bamboo which are blended in with the surrounding greenery.
+Look out for the gate opening to a stone staircase leading up to the garden and main building.
+When at the main building, take off your shoes and approach the counter to pay the entrance fee.
 Once entering the main building, there will be a beautifully maintained Zen garden.
-Shisen-do was established in 1671 by Jozan Ishikawa, a scholar and a landscape architect born in a samurai family.
+Shisen-do was established in 1671 by Jozan Ishikawa, a scholar and a landscape architect born to a samurai family.
 He was 59 years old when he constructed Shisen-do as his hermitage.
-Many people visit here during May to see the blooming azalea flowers or the foliage leaves leaves during the autumn season.
+Many people visit here during May to see the blooming azalea flowers or the foliage during autumn.

 Beautiful Zen Garden

 Peace and calm are what this Zen garden emits.
 Listen carefully for the sounds of sozu, a bamboo tube that makes a sound as it automatically empties the streaming water.
 A calm sensation flows through Shisen-do, especially in a quiet early morning.
 The garden has a soft visual that can be observed from zangetsuken, a room with tatami floor where visitors can sit down and just enjoy the scenery.